 Armston Park - 201 Main Street

 The small park, named for early Dunedin community leaders Mr. and Mrs. Harry Armston, is on the southeast corner of Edgewater Drive and Main Street.
-It was landscaped in the early 1980's by the Dunedin Garden Club, which has since made a yearly financial contribution for its care.
-The new renovation project was a true public-private endeavor, with contributions made by Ms. Peggy Armston, the Dunedin Garden Club and the City of Dunedin.
-It features new landscaping, a lighted fountain, and stainless steel water bird sculptures by artist Hal Stowers.
-The newly-renovated Armston Park is an attractive feature that accents the western entrance to Downtown Dunedin.
+It was landscaped in the early 1980's by the Dunedin Garden Club.
+The renovation project was a true public-private endeavor, with contributions made by Ms. Peggy Armston, the Dunedin Garden Club and the City of Dunedin.
+It features a lighted fountain, and stainless steel water bird sculptures by artist Hal Stowers.

 Dunedin Youth Guild Park - 2750 Bayshore Boulevard

 Dunedin Youth Guild Park is a waterfront park located on the north end of the city on Bayshore Blvd where the Pinellas Trail crosses over Alt 19.
-The park features a kayak launch area, a bike rack, crushed shell parking spaces, picnic tables, trash cans and beautiful landscaping.
+The park features a bike rack, crushed shell parking spaces, picnic tables, trash cans and beautiful landscaping.

 Dunedin Causeway & Honeymoon Island - 1 Causeway Boulevard